themudroad/themudroad.github.io/_posts/2024-11-19-antananarivo.markdown

 sticky: 1

 ---
-In this way I passed the afternoons, sunk to the bottom of a flowery box with an open ceiling looking up to the sky which was a particular colour of blue that I've only ever seen in Africa.
-Not sure whether it's because of the green and the red of the roads or a glitch of memory.
-The walls of bougainvillea four or five or 6 shades of red and pink and purple and white.
+In this way I passed the afternoons, sunk to the bottom of an open flowery box looking up to the sky which was a particular colour of blue that I've only ever seen in Africa.
+Whether because of the green and the red of the roads or a glitch of memory.
+The walls of bougainvillea four or five or six shades of red and pink and purple and white.

  ![Drawing of a flower](/assets/img/pages1.jpg)